oksmith/BoJo-tweets/README.md

 ### Topics
 The optimal number of topics in this dataset was chosen to be 11, according to the coherence score.
-Below is an intertopic map, which can be used to visualise the word embedding overlap between these topics.
+Below is an intertopic map, which can be used to visualise the word embedding overlap between these themes.

 ![Intertopic distance map](images/LDAvis_plot.png)

-Visually inspecting the keywords for these topics (listed explicitly in Notebook 3), there are mostly clear human interpretations arising:
+Visually inspecting the keywords for each topic (listed explicitly in Notebook 3), most of them have clear human
+interpretations:
 1. Coronavirus testing / Science
 2. International and Domestic policies
 3. Brexit